 Auto Focus Binoculars

-Within ten minutes of our tour we had a Minke whale sighting.
+Within ten minutes of our Gros Morne boat tours beginning, we had a Minke whale sighting.
 This whale is hard to spot because as soon as it’s up it’s gone down again!
 We ended up seeing three different Minke whales on the tour.

 Tiny Towns and History